Makes it possible to enable safe mode for WordPress. In safe mode, plugins will not be loaded and the default theme (if installed) will be activated.

 This plugin enables safe mode for WordPress.
 This means:

-Whenever something's wrong with a WordPress site, the first rule of thumb is to disable plugins and possibly revert to the default theme.
+Whenever something's wrong with a WordPress site, the first rule of thumb is to disable plugins and revert to the default theme if possible.
 Depending on the nature of the error, that is not always an option.
-The back end (dashboard) may also be down, you may not have FTP access to manually disable plugins or themes and so on.
+The back end (dashboard) may also be down or you may not have FTP access to manually disable plugins and themes.

 Enter Safe Mode.
 Safe Mode will completely disable all plugins and the active theme temporarily for a single page view - ultimately enabling you to log in and remove the offending plugin.
 (This is not guaranteed to work in all scenarios, please read the disclaimer)

 If your site crashes due to an upsetting plugin or theme, all you have to do is add a querystring parameter to the URL.
-That will temporarily disable all plugins for that single page view, as well as temporarily activate a default theme if such is installed.
+Doing that will temporarily disable all plugins for that single page view, as well as temporarily activate a default theme if one is installed.

 Let's say you're the owner of http://www.example.com.
 To enable safe mode for one particular page, you add this to the URL: "?safe_mode=1".

 Bear in mind that you have to do this for every view.
 The querystring parameter isn't carried on automatically.
 So, for instance:

 When you go to plugin management, all plugins will seem to be deactivated (due to the way Safe Mode works), but you'll still be able to explicitly deactivate each plugin.
 Just use the "Deactivate (safe mode)" option.

 By default theme, I'm referring to the themes that ships with WordPress, you know, the Twenty "something" ones.